marionlo/100-days-of-code/README.md

 ### Day 20: October 22, 2018

-**Today's Progress**: Orderded one Javascript and one Angular book today.
+**Today's Progress**: Ordered one Javascript and one Angular book today.
 I've did some katas and i've begin to read YDKJS: Scope and Closures.